-To identify current pedestrian accessibility and mobility needs, community engagement was undertaken between November 2016 and February 2017 to determine the community's views, concerns, and ideas relating to pedestrian facilities, including a survey to allow the community to provide information about existing transport and walking behaviours and issues.
+To identify current pedestrian accessibility and mobility needs, community engagement was undertaken from November 2016 until March 2017 to determine the community's views, concerns, and ideas, relating to pedestrian facilities, including a survey to allow the community to provide information about existing transport and walking behaviours and issues.
+The draft PAMP report was on public exhibition during October and November 2017.